TheThingSystem/steward-ios-library/README.md

 ##Building Things

-This library is synactic sugar over the top of the [Socket Rocket](https://github.com/square/SocketRocket) web socket library and [Cocoa Async Socket](https://github.com/robbiehanson/CocoaAsyncSocket) library and is intended to simplify common tasks when building things for the steward under iOS.
+This library is synactic sugar over the top of the [Cocoa Async Socket](https://github.com/robbiehanson/CocoaAsyncSocket) library and is intended to simplify common tasks when building things for the steward under iOS.

 ###Building a TSRP things